nicholastay/personal-web/content/pc.md

 - Previous MONITOR2: LG Flatron L1510T 15" 4:3
 	- I know, this is just here for fun

+### bubble

+Small, low power box I can have in the corner, and is my alternative to a RPi.

+Acer Chromebox CXI2

+- CPU: Intel Celeron 3205U
+- RAM: 4GB
+- SSD: 16GB
+- HDD(USB3): Seagate Expansion Desktop 4TB

+Other details

+- OS: Debian 10 buster
+- In the process of migrating almost everything to the hypervisor

 ## Older accessories